alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 In fairness, see this talk: [ADL International Leadership Award Presented to Sacha Baron Cohen](https://www.youtube.com/watch?v=ymaWq5yZIYM){:target="_blank"} — which presents these pro-censorship arguments well, with Sacha Baron Cohen being a talented actor and individual, delivering a powerful speech.
 But while watching it, keep asking yourself "*Who decides?*", which should be enough to invalidate whatever he proposes.

-IMO his views are a disappointment, but explaining why requires a lot of effort, like all nonsense, as you can see.
+IMO his views are a disappointment, but explaining why requires a lot of effort, like all nonsense, as you can see — e.g. no, social media isn't a newspaper, social media is the Internet.

 ## Progressive nonsense